The Seven Principles of the Constitution

 About This Product

 This 14-page lesson, "The Seven Principles of the Constitution," is designed to introduce students in grades 6-11 to the foundational principles of the Constitution and our system of government.
-In this lesson, students will identify and explain the seven principles of the Constitution, read a text and determine the key information in the text for note-taking, and work collaboratively to complete this assignment.
+In this lesson, students will work collaboratively to identify and explain the seven principles of the Constitution by reading a text and determining the key information.
 They will learn the terms popular sovereignty, republicanism, federalism, separation of powers, checks and balances, limited government, and individual rights.

 You might be interested in my other Constitution-related lessons, many of which can be found in my bundle: Our Living Constitution.